jepler/wifi-ntp-pps/README.md

 * Configure Wi-Fi under "Example Connection Configuration" menu.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](https://github.com/espressif/esp-idf/blob/HEAD/examples/protocols/README.md) for more details.

+* Select the board type (Adafruit QT Py or Adafruit Feather)

 * Select an ntp server.
 Ideally, a local server.
 Otherwise, `pool.ntp.org` can be used.
 The default **will not work**.

+* Optionally, turn down `LWIP_SNTP_UPDATE_DELAY`; the default is 1 hour.
+For a local NTP server something smaller like 30000 (30 seconds) is probably fine.

 # Compiling